Valuetainment

 👤 Who Should Listen

-- Anyone studying the dynamics of internal dissent and external influence in the Middle East.
+- Anyone seeking perspectives on the role of internal resistance and external actors in international conflicts.

 🔑 Key Takeaways

-- 3.Supporting the Kurds is proposed as a potential strategic maneuver, serving as a "very good distraction" for the Iranian Revolutionary Guard.
+- 3.The Kurds are suggested as a strategic asset, providing "a good start" and a "very good distraction" to the Iranian Revolutionary Guard.

 ⏱ Timeline Breakdown